lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    In case CRED is determined to be valid, the SPO moves to Step 9.
 Otherwise, the SPO moves to Step 11.

-3. The SPO attempts to retrieve CRED, and then moves to Step 4.
+3. The SPO attempts to retrieve CRED via ID_CRED_X or an EAD item considered at Step 1.
+Then, the SPO moves to Step 4.

 4. If the retrieval of CRED has succeeded, the SPO moves to Step 5.
 Otherwise, the SPO moves to Step 11.

-5. If the enforced trust policy for new authentication credentials is "NO-LEARNING" and P does not admit any exceptions that are acceptable to enforce for message_X (see {{sec-trust-models}}), the SPO moves to Step 11.
+5. If the enforced trust policy for new authentication credentials is "NO-LEARNING" and P does not admit any exceptions that are acceptable to enforce for message_X (see {{sec-policy-no-learning}}), the SPO moves to Step 11.
 Otherwise, the SPO moves to Step 6.

-6. If this step has been reached, the peer P is not already storing the retrieved CRED and, at the same time, it enforces either the trust policy "LEARNING" or the trust policy "NO-LEARNING" while also enforcing an exception acceptable for message_X (see {{sec-trust-models}}).
+6. If this step has been reached, the peer P is not already storing the retrieved CRED and, at the same time, it enforces either the trust policy "LEARNING" or the trust policy "NO-LEARNING" while also enforcing an exception acceptable for message_X (see {{sec-policy-no-learning}}).

    Consistently, the SPO determines if CRED is currently valid, e.g., by verifying that CRED has not expired and has not been revoked.
 Then, the SPO moves to Step 7.